ApprenticeAI/frapy/docs/topics/spider-middleware.rst

            (like a time limit or item/page count).

         :param start_requests: the start requests
-        :type start_requests: an iterable of :class:`~scrapy.Request`
+        :type start_requests: an iterable of :class:`~frapy.Request`

         :param spider: the spider to whom the start requests belong
-        :type spider: :class:`~scrapy.Spider` object
+        :type spider: :class:`~frapy.Spider` object

     .. method:: from_crawler(cls, crawler)

-       If present, this classmethod is called to create a middleware instance from a :class:`~scrapy.crawler.Crawler`.
+       If present, this classmethod is called to create a middleware instance from a :class:`~frapy.crawler.Crawler`.
 It must return a new instance of the middleware.
 Crawler object provides access to all Scrapy core components like settings and signals; it is a way for middleware to access them and hook its functionality into Scrapy.

        :param crawler: crawler that uses this middleware
-       :type crawler: :class:`~scrapy.crawler.Crawler` object
+       :type crawler: :class:`~frapy.crawler.Crawler` object

 .. _topics-spider-middleware-ref: